kube-zen/zen-lock/docs/ARCHITECTURE.md

 3. Fetch ZenLock CRD
 4. Validate AllowedSubjects (if configured)
 5. Decrypt secret data
-6. Create ephemeral Secret with OwnerReference to Pod
+6. Create ephemeral Secret with labels (OwnerReference set by controller)
+7. If secret already exists, validate and refresh stale data
-7. Patch Pod to mount secret
+8. Patch Pod to mount secret

+**Stale-Secret Handling:**
+- If a Secret already exists (e.g., Pod name reused), the webhook validates:
+  - Secret matches current ZenLock (by label)
+  - Secret data matches current decrypted data
+- If stale, the webhook refreshes the Secret with current data
+- Prevents stale secrets from persisting when Pod names are reused

 ### 4. Crypto Library (`pkg/crypto`)